Rockies vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Clarke Schmidt (4-6) will take the mound for the Yankees, his 19th start of the season.
+- The Yankees will hand the ball to Gerrit Cole (9-2) for his 20th start of the season.

 |Opponent